lmazure/SimpleLlmTool/README.md

     --provider Anthropic \
     --model-file examples/claude-4-sonnet@anthropic.yaml \
     --tools-dir tools \
-    --system-prompt-string "You always provide an English anwer, followed by a precise translation in French" \
+    --system-prompt-string "You always provide an English answer, followed by a precise translation in French" \
     --user-prompt-string "What is the weather in Paris?"
 ```